knowledgepixels/nanopub-demo/fdo.md

         -H 'Accept: application/trig' \
         'https://w3id.org/np/RAwToTy-lTyJDU9SkYryUp9yjrQx-rokX_M4sz85MQpmA#abc-table'

-The header `FDO: metadata` is optional, as the metadata is returned by default.
-You can also try `application/ld+json` or `application/trix` as format in the Accept header.
+The header 'FDO: metadata' is optional, as the metadata is returned by default.
+You can also try 'application/ld+json' or 'application/trix' as format in the Accept header.

 Get FDO content in specified format: